rnd00/profile/README.md

 my own profile page, 'nuff said.

+## something-something

+i'll be letting this one be as is and not changing it anymore.

 ## why

 as an assignment + something to motivates myself and something to keep working on